yingqiliu-appdev/photogram-gui/README.md

 ## Target

 [Here's your target.](https://photogram-gui.matchthetarget.com/) Not all parts are required for now; in particular, the edit forms are optional challenges.
+You've got the all tools needed, but there are quite a few moving parts; we can finish them together.

 The required tasks are: